Osmosae/CookingApp/README.md

 npm install

-Uses MongoDB for database & cloudinary for media uploads
+Uses MongoDB for database & cloudinary for media uploads, and google for User Auth

 Needs a .env file in config folder with: